Deeves/TinyMUD/docs/minimal viable product timeline.md

 Initially, placeholder handler functions for all MVP commands (`look`, `get`, `drop`, `say`, etc.) will be created.
 These functions will use simple `print()` statements to output the action being taken (e.g., `print("Player", player_id, "is attempting to get an item.")`).
 This low-fidelity approach allows for immediate testing of the entire command parsing and game logic flow without any graphical interface, ensuring the core engine is sound before moving to the next phase.
 This strategic isolation of complexity means that any bug discovered at this stage is guaranteed to be a logic bug within `WorldDB` or `CommandParser`, dramatically reducing the search space for errors and accelerating development.

-## Phase 3: Engineering the Client Interface (Estimated Duration: 5 Days)
+## Phase 3: Engineering the Client Interface (Estimated Duration: 5 Days) - ✅ Complete

 With a functional offline engine, this phase focuses on constructing the "eyes and ears" of the game: the user-facing client.
 The culmination of this phase is a complete, playable, single-player vertical slice of the MUD.
 This milestone is critical, as it transforms the project from a collection of abstract scripts into a tangible, interactive experience.